Understanding Your Water Report

 Water passing through or over the earth dissolves silica from sands, rocks and minerals.
 The silica content in natural waters is commonly in the 5 to 25 mg/l range.

 Manganese is a metal widely found in rocks and soils.
-At levels exceeding 0.05 mg/l manganese stains plumbing fixtures and laundry a dark brown colour and causes undesirable tastes.
+At levels exceeding 0.05 mg/l manganese stains plumbing fixtures and laundry a dark brown color and causes undesirable tastes.
 Its presence in water may lead to microbial growths in the pipe system.
 Manganese is essentially nontoxic at levels normally found and only causes health problems at levels where there is a very undesirable taste.

 pH is a measure of the intensity of the acidity/alkalinity of water on a scale of 0-14 with 7 being neutral.
 Low pH (<6.5) results may lead to corrosion of metal pipes and surfaces and a green/blue off colour on ceramic tiles and sinks.